Jett59/book-reviewer/README.md

 List of nouns from [The Great Noun List](http://www.desiquintans.com/nounlist).
 ### Sample output
 Here is a list of observed results of running the program:
-McAdams Kollen and the hypothermia of shingle
+Blae Brody and the handgun of responsibility
-Rated 3 stars
+Rated 1 stars
-Fairly basic language.
-Made me think a bit.
-Chopshop Vacek and the influence of energy
+Complete waste of money.
+Sueing the shop for this!ÕÕÕÕÕ Leokadia Ghasabyan and the sector of buggy
 Rated 5 stars
 Totally worth $10 at the corner book shop.
-Very enlightening on modern issues.
+My new favorite!
+Spyridoula Tachibana and the hardhat of coral
+Rated 1 stars
+I expected more.
+Giving this a 1 because I can't give it a 0!
+GhasabyanÕÕÕÕÕÕÕÕÕÕÕÕÕÕ Deepak and the secretary of bungalow Rated 5 stars
+WOW!
+Totally worth $10 at the corner book shop.
+McAdams Tachibana and the excuse of hubcap
+Rated 1 stars
+I expected more.
+Complete waste of money.
-Ulf Rong and the beast of luck
+Cyrillus Linn√©a and the aftershave of mortgage
 Rated 5 stars
 Totally worth $10 at the corner book shop.
-Very enlightening on modern issues.
+You haven't lived if you haven't read this!
-Kollen Yosuke and the interface of menopause
+Leokadia Ezekiel and the horseradish of founder
 Rated 2 stars
-Don't recommend this book.
 I took it back to the shop.
 They said that there was no refund.
-Kollen McAdams and the carbohydrate of goodnight
-Rated 1 stars
-Giving this a 1 because I can't give it a 0!
-Sueing the shop for this!
+Plot jumped around a bit too much.
+Confuzing.
-Johns Konstancja and the sake of circumstance
+Ervans Agnelli and the cardigan of ruffle
 Rated 4 stars
-Recommend this book.
-Kept me reading right to the end.
-Adalbert Nishiyama and the controversy of budget
-Rated 2 stars
-I took it back to the shop.
-They said that there was no refund.
-Don't recommend this book.
-Mphatso Johns and the motel of correspondent
-Rated 1 stars
-Terrible plot.
-Complete waste of money.
-Grania Nuadha and the resource of zebrafish
-Rated 1 stars
-Sueing the shop for this!
-Complete waste of money.
-Vacek Mallt and the prose of shootdown
-Rated 4 stars
-Recommend this book.
+Interesting plot.
 Looking forward to the sequel.
+Mphatso Spyridoula and the tolerance of thickness Rated 5 stars
+Totally worth $10 at the corner book shop.
+WOW!
+Brody Deepak and the syndicate of episode
+Rated 3 stars
+Fairly basic language.
+Liked it.